Norton Rose Fulbright Canada LLP

 - Law Society of Alberta

-- Member & past chair, CBA Environmental Law Subsection
+- Member & past chair, Canadian Bar Association Environmental Law Subsection

 - Rocky Mountain Mineral Law Foundation